kirana-bergstrom/DCI-distributions/README.md

 The repository is organized as follows:

 - `src`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.
+The file `binning` contains high-level routines for the binning-based method discussed in Section 4.
+The file `weights` contains lower-level routines for computing the naive weighting method discussed in Section 3.

 - `examples`: This directory contains usage examples, needed data, and expected outputs to guide users in reproducing the results.
+The files `heat_eq.py` and `heat_eq.pynb` contain code and results for reproducing the figures and results related to the heat equation illustrative example first introduced in Section 2.4, referenced throughout the paper.
+The files `heat_eq_convergence.py` and `heat_eq_convergence.pynb`, contain code and resoluts for reproducing the figures and results related to the convergence example in Section 5.1.
+The files `fluid_flow.py` and `fluid_flow.pynb` contain code and plotting scripts for reproducing the results in Section 5.2.
+Finally, the `data` subdirectory contains data for the examples in 5.1 and 5.2.

 ## Reproducing Results